Pullups and Chinnups

 Chinnup down on a house rafter

-Weighted pullups are one method.
+Weighted pullups are one that can be considered a feat of strength.
 When you can lift half your bodyweight as added weight you are really getting somewhere.
 It can be done with a weight vest, hanging from a belt or even your feet.
+While not the cleanest rep, here is a chin with 110 lbs, my personal best.

 The next move is the one arm chinnup.
 This move requires tremendous strength as you raise yourself with just a single arm.
 Few people ever get to this level.
 Start training with holds and negatives but only after you’ve reached a chinnup with an added half-bodyweight hanging from you.
 The video below shows an athlete who has pretty much mastered this move.
 Very impressive.

 There are many other pullups too.
 Such as Rafter Pullups which use an amazing pinch grip to support your weight.
-The king of these and many other bodyweight movements is Brad Johnson.
-Make sure you check out his book Bodyweight Exercises for Extraordinary Strength.
+Here is one version:

 Leave a Comment